hemengke1997/vscode-image-manager/README.md

 | ------------------------------------------------------ | --------------------------------------------------- |
 | <img src="./screenshots/wechatpay.jpeg" width="200" /> | <img src="./screenshots/alipay.jpeg" width="200" /> |

+## Feedback

+If you have any questions or suggestions, please raise them in [GitHub Issues](https://github.com/hemengke1997/vscode-image-manager/issues).
+If you find this plugin useful, please give it a good rating in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=minko.image-manager).
+Thank you very much!
+Your support is my greatest motivation for open source.

 ## Thanks

 ❤️ [vscode-image-viewer](https://github.com/ZhangJian1713/vscode-image-viewer)